Anxiety Therapy

 You’re Tired of Feeling Like This

-Anxiety shows up in several areas of life, and sometimes it feels like it's driving the bus.
+Anxiety often shows up in several places and sometimes it feels like it's driving the bus.
 The overthinking that won't quit.
 The self-doubt that feels paralyzing.
 Replaying conversations in your head long after they're over.
+The heaviness in your chest.
 The constant mental and physical exhaustion that makes even small decisions feel heavy.
-And underneath it all, the sense that your relationships, your work, and your sense of self are quietly paying the price.
+And underneath all of it, the noticing that your relationships, your work, and your sense of self are quietly paying the price.

-No matter how hard you try, you still feel stuck.
+You've tried.
 You've read the books.
 You've built the routines.
-You've pushed through, and yet life still feels like a never-ending hamster wheel you can't get off.
+You've pushed through.
+And still, life feels like a hamster wheel you can't get off.

 Common Experiences